rpeszek/my-blogs/about.markdown

 title: About
 ---

 **Infrequent:** I do not blog much.
-**Passionate:**  I will commit a post if something really bugs me or I feel very passionate about a topic that is not otherwise covered by people smarted than me
+Besides, there are many excellent functional programming blogs already.
+I will commit a post if something really bugs me or I feel very passionate about a topic that is not otherwise covered by people smarted than me
 It will be about programming, most likely functional programming.

+**Pragmatic:**  My interest is in things like maintainability, correctness.
+These can easily get very theoretical but the underlying pragmatic benefits is what interests me.

 ``` haskell
 blog = do